elliotclowes/learnt.me/Lab Notes/2024/Lab Notes - Week 28, 2024.md

 ***

 Lesson of the morning: always set notification reminders for appointments.
 I didn’t notice I had a 9AM dentist appointment today and I’ve come into work at London 😬

+***

+## Saturday

+I subscribed to my first Substack today.
+It's [Escaping Flatland](https://www.henrikkarlsson.xyz/) by [[Henrik Karlsson]].
+I read his article [[Article — How to think in writing - by Henrik Karlsson]] and loved it and started reading more of his work.
+He's generous with his paywall, with about 1 out of 5 of his posts being subscriber-only.
+But I loved his writing so much I wanted to have access to every one.